 Newspaper articles about notorious cases and widespread internet technology, providing instant, easy access to healthcare provider’s licensing information, has also fueled an increase in complaints, investigations and disciplinary actions.
 The GCMB’s website, for example, allows anyone to “look up [any] licensed provider” in Georgia, and immediately access his or her “Physician Profile,” including education and training credentials, any “Public Board Orders,” malpractice settlements, judgments and awards.
 The website also has a specific link, which enables consumers to easily file complaints online.
 These factors have combined not only to increase the number of complaints filed, but also to intensify pressure on the Board to thoroughly investigate and impose more severe disciplinary sanctions in more cases.

 Moreover, Georgia law now provides that physicians are required to post a patient “bill of rights” in their waiting rooms and specifically states that: (a) the patient or any person that the Board deems to have a legitimate interest has the right to file a grievance with the Board concerning a physician, staff, office or treatment received; and (b) the declaration of the patient’s rights shall be prominently displayed in conspicuous language in the physician’s waiting room.
 This declaration may be contained in the same notice as the right to obtain physician profiles.
 The declaration of rights must contain the following statement: “The patient has the right to file a grievance with the Georgia Composite Medical Board concerning the physician, staff, office and treatment received.
 The patient should either call the board with such a complaint or send a written complaint to the board.
 The patient should be able to provide the physician or practice name, the address, and the specific nature of the complaint.”
 Such notice must include the current phone number and address of the Board.
+Information regarding the exact language to be used in the declaration, as well as the size and style of the wording, is contained in the Board’s Newsletter and Annual Report.
 It therefore is unsurprising that more complaints have been filed with the Medical Board in recent years.